scopatz/xo/readme.rst

 :meta + s: select pygments style
 :ctrl + f: insert file at current position
 :ctrl + y: go to line & column (yalla, let's bounce)
+:ctrl + n: name completion with Jedi (if installed)

 :ctrl + k: cuts the current line to the clipboard
 :ctrl + u: pastes the clipboard to the current line